pjeanjean/sle2019-artifact/README.md

 In the new GEMOC Studio, use the `Quick Access` text box on the top-right side of the interface to find the `DSL Shell` component and open it.

 This component is the one shown on Figure 11 of the paper.

 You need to specify a port available on your machine (any will do, you can use `22222` for example) if you want autocompletion through a LSP server, then you can chose a REPL from the `Languages` menu.

 After that, the component might take up to 10 seconds to finish loading and let you enter text at the bottom.
+Please note that the textbox at the bottom of the component will be disabled during the loading phase, so you should wait until you can select it before inputing commands.

 Using `Return` key will commit the typed instruction, `Tab` key will autocomplete keywords, and `Up` and `Down` arrows let you circle through the commands history.